Winged Boots Booking Conditions

 6.7.
 No changes between one season to another will be permitted; i.e. you cannot change from 2017 to 2018 or from winter to summer or from low season to high season.
 Any amendments of this nature will entail cancelling your holiday in accordance with clause 6.14 and re-booking a new holiday.

 6.8.
 Your deposit may not be transferred to another destination or special offer once the booking has been confirmed.
 Should you wish to cancel you booking, standard cancellation charges will apply.

 6.10.
-Any cancellations outside of 12 weeks prior to travel will be at a loss of deposit.
+Customers cancelling travel arrangements including flights with British Airways, American Airlines, Iberia and Finnair outside of 16 weeks prior to travel will be at a loss of deposit.
+All other customer cancellations outside of 12 weeks prior to travel will be at a loss of deposit.

 6.11.
 Flights are non-refundable once tickets have been issued.